fardog/node-xkcd-password/README.md

 Creates an [XKCD-style password](http://xkcd.com/936/) based on your parameters.
 Includes a CLI (`xkcd-password`) for your convenience, and a default wordlist.

-**Warning:** I am not a cryptographer, or any sort of password expert.
-Use at your own risk.
+> **Warning:** I am not a cryptographer, or any sort of password expert.
+An audit would be greatly appreciated.

 ## Installation